AlynxZhou/hikaru-coffee/docs/en/index.md

 # What is Hikaru?

-As the subtitle, it's a static site generator, based on markdown, CSS preprocesser and HTML template, to generate routes based on you directories.
+As the subtitle, it's a static site generator, based on markdown, CSS preprocessor and HTML template, to generate routes based on you directories.

 # Why Hikaru?